efwoods/LexBot/README.md

 2. read_json_file (to store it into an object)
 3. select a search_term (in this case, looking for references of 'greatness')
 4. identify_entries  --- (find where in the video the phrases are mentioned)
-5. convert entries to full sentences
+5. convert entries to full sentences (use n entries per found phrase)
 6. append entry to prompt of the response of the openai lexbot
 7. send a request about the searched_term using openaiAPI